-When Mike and Terri Christiana started dating in 2009, they never imaged that they would open Cristiano Winery just 10 years later.
+When Mike and Terri Christiana started dating in 2009, they never imaged that they would open Cristiano Winery just over a decade later.

 The couple’s love of wine, like their business, was built together.
 They have fond memories of traveling to Maryland, Northern Virginia and the Finger Lakes in Central New York in the beginning stages of their relationship.
 Watkins Glen, located on the southern tip of Seneca Lake, quickly became a go-to for the couple.
 The pair usually traveled there in the off-season, enjoying a more low-key experience and interacting with the winemakers, who would often conduct tastings themselves during this time of year, even offering private tours to the eager-to-learn couple.